Thermodynamic Phase Transition of Generalized Ayon-Beato Garcia Black Holes: Thermodynamics of generalized ABG black hole

-However for this black hole the thermodynamic volume is obtained as equal to the geometric volume of the black hole but these are two different quantities and have different forms in many black holes.
-In fact thermodynamic volume of a black hole system is conjugate quantity for the pressure in the black hole equation of state.
-By regarding the first law in ordinary thermodynamic systems such that $TdS=dU+PdV$ and utilize the thermodynamic quantities attained earlier (eq. (\ref{UV})), we define the Bekenstein entropy for this modified ABG black hole as follows.
+Here we call $m=H$ to be enthalpy and $V$ and $U$ are thermodynamic volume and internal energy respectively with following forms.

-in which $T(r_+)$ is the black hole Hawking temperature given by surface gravity of the exterior event horizon $r_+$ \cite{19} as follows.
+By looking at the equation (\ref{V}) one can infer that for this black hole the thermodynamic volume has different form with respect to its geometrical volume while for some of black hole they have same forms.
+In fact thermodynamic volume of a black hole system is conjugate quantity for the pressure in the black hole equation of state and it is determined by the first law of the black hole thermodynamics $TdS=dU+PdV.$ To study thermodynamics of the ABG black hole we need to calculate its Hawking temperature which is given versus the surface gravity on the exterior horizon $r_+$.
+By substituting (\ref{m}) and (\ref{V}) into the metric potential (\ref{f1}) and by calculating the surface gravity $f^{\prime}(r_+)$ we obtain the Hawking temperature for the ABG black hole as follows.